0xe1f/red/rgbclient/README.md

 to stream small (~100KiB) chunks of bitmap data to a Raspberry Pi and display it on attached LED panels.
 The protocol is lossless and uncompressed.

-Client connects to a server that supports the protocol and renders streamed content as soon as a complete frame is available.
+Client connects to a server, obtains basic information about each frame and begins rendering streamed content as soon as a complete frame is available.
 This behavior ensures that the client runs at about the same FPS as the server.
 Size of each frame is provided upon connecting; source and destination geometry are provided via the command line.

 Over an ethernet connection, RGBClient is able to sustain a fairly solid 60 frames per second for bitmaps around 512x224 in size.